 Every brand yearns to get noticed through a piece of content thousands of people will watch, post, and share all on their own.

-Below is the best shot at a viral video AT&T ever had while I was on the account, and one of the best opportunities for consumer engagement squandered.
+Below is one of the best opportunities for a viral video AT&T ever had while I was on the account and also one of the best opportunities for consumer engagement squandered.

 Here’s their TV spot:

-No one can predict what video will go viral, but like most brands, AT&T post their spot to web.
-It’s not written, shot, edited or enabled for the web, but that’s a whole other subject.
+No one can predict what video will go viral, but like most brands, AT&T posted the spot online, to YouTube to be precise.
+It’s not written, shot, edited or enabled for online but that’s a subject for another post.

-The point is they posted their TV spot.
-And then figured their job was done.
+My point is they posted their TV spot then figured that was good.
 Woo-hoo!
 It’s online!
 It’s digital content!
 That’s where they stopped.

-Had they monitored the comments section of their TV spot post, they would’ve learned quickly: almost every visitor came looking for the entire “viral dancing squirrel video,” featured in the spot, not the TV spot itself (which, of course, they’ve already seen, that’s why they’re on YouTube in search of that video in the first place).
+Had they cared, and monitored the comments section of their YouTube post, they would’ve quickly learned.
+Almost every visitor came in search of the entire “Carol’s son viral dancing squirrel video” featured in the spot, not the TV spot itself (which, of course, they’ve already seen and why they’re on YouTube in search of that video in the first place).

-Every person was anticipating a second positive brand engagement, actually looking forward to something brought to them by AT&T, and every one of them (the majority probably 12- to 44-year-olds) left disappointed.
-A quick reading of the viewer comments under the spot offered proof of that.
+Every person was yearning for a deeper, positive brand engagement–actually looking forward to something brought to them by AT&T–and every one of them (the majority probably 12- to 44-year-olds) went away disappointed.
+A quick reading of the viewer comments under the spot was all the proof needed.

-That’s self-inflected brand damage that wouldn’t have happened had they made proper use of all their assets, and simply listened to consumers.
+It equals self-inflicted brand damage that wouldn’t have happened had they made proper use of the tools of their chosen channel and listened to consumers.

-They spent big money for creative, then killed the ROI because: a) they didn’t know how/where to use it, and b) they neglected to listen to what consumers were literally telling them right there in the comments section.
+They spent big money for creative then killed the ROI because a) they didn’t know how/where to use it and b) they neglected to listen to what consumers were telling them right there in the comments section.

-After reading the comments, I reached out to our New York office to see if the account people could get me the raw footage, so we could give people what they were looking for.
-Since it was produced by another agency, getting it would have caused someone to jump through hoops, hence no one ever got back to me.
+After reading the comments and identifying a desire, I reached out to our New York office to see if the account team could get me the raw footage so we could post that online – giving the consumer what they wanted.
+Since it came from another agency getting it would have caused someone to jump through hoops, so no one ever got back to me.

-The below video was posted by a third party who wanted it bad enough that he went directly to the production company and asked for the footage, something I as a professional at another agency, couldn’t do due to contractual bindings.
+The below video was posted by a third party who wanted it bad enough to go directly to the production company and ask for the footage, something I, as a professional at another agency, couldn’t do due to contractual bindings.

 I worked for their digital agency.
 I couldn’t get it.
 Here it is:

-At the time of writing, this :57 of video has over 60,000 views.
-AT&T TV :30 spot?
-A mere couple thousand.
-You can now only find both online at third party sites.
+At the time of writing, this 57 seconds of video has over 60,000 views.
+The AT&T TV spot?
+A mere couple of thousand.
+You can now only find both online at third-party sites.
 Opportunity squandered.

 Large companies need to learn how to operate in the digital age.
-They need to be as agile as the medium, to make it easier for people to engage with them, to strip away the levels of approval process and ego that so often get in the way, because by the time they get out of their own way, it’s too late; the iron is has gone too cold to strike.
+They need to be as agile as the medium and make it easier for people to engage with them, to remove the levels of approval process and ego that so often get in the way because, by the time they get out of their way, it’s too late; the iron has gone too cold to strike.

-If not, they’ll find themselves left in the dust of the digital age.
+If not, they’ll find themselves left behind in the dust of the digital age.